-Natalie Morris chats to Ann O'Connor about her new book and loosing her dad Tony last year.
+Natalie Morris chats to Ann O'Connor for the From the North podcast about her new book and losing her dad Tony last year.

-Journalist and now author Natalie Morris has published her fist book called: Mixed/Other: Explorations of Multiraciality in Modern Britain.
+Journalist and now author Natalie Morris has published her first book called: Mixed/Other: Explorations of Multiraciality in Modern Britain.

 The book looks at what it is like to be someone of mixed heritage in Britain.